The 2019 BVC Winners

-A record ten companies received funding at the 2016 Bend Venture Conference and the big winner was Hubb, a SaaS platform for event management based out of Vancouver, Wash.
-They received four checks totaling $2,515,000.
+Eight companies received funding at the 2017 Bend Venture Conference and the big winner was LeadMethod, a software platform built specifically for companies selling through an outside channel of distributors and independent representatives.
+They received checks totaling $485,000.
 The complete list of winners can be found HERE.

 The Bend Venture Conference, LLC is a private investment vehicle established annually to help finance the most promising business startups emerging from the event each year.
 Participation in the fund is by invitation only, limited to accredited investors.
-In 2015, the fund raised over $350K and allocated $225K to Odysys and $125K to Perfect Company (with more than $600K in additional funds committed to finalists from other institutional and private sources).
-It is anticipated that the 2016 fund should exceed historical investment levels, with all prospective transactions subject to due diligence.
+In 2016, the fund raised over $240K and allocated $140K to Hubb and $100K to RFPIO.
+In 2016, a second LLC, the BVC Social Impact LLC was established.
+In its first year, the fund raised over $100K and allocated $50K to Hemex Health and $50K to OpConnect.
+(An additional $3.56 million in funds were committed to finalists from other institutional and private sources).

 All considered, Moyer has been instrumental in collectively securing several hundred million dollars in diversely structured angel, bank, venture capital, and private equity financing commitments as a founder, officer, and/or board member.
 He holds a BS in Management plus an MBA.

 2020 BVC Impact, LLC Fund Manager, Maggie Hubbell

 Maggie Hubbell is an experienced entrepreneur and executive leader with a passion for starting, growing and scaling great companies.
 She has 17+ years of executive leadership experience at technology firms and training companies, including being the co-founder of a SAAS company in the marketing automation space.
 She was the CEO of Agency Revolution when she led the 9-year old software as a service company to a successful strategic acquisition in 2017.